m3dev/gokart/README.md

 Gokart solves reproducibility, task dependencies, constraints of good code, and ease of use for Machine Learning Pipeline.

+[Documentation](https://gokart.readthedocs.io/en/latest/) for the latest release is hosted on readthedocs.

 # Good thing about gokart

 Here are some good things about gokart.